EpiphanyAlex/ComUnity/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Password Protected Access

+This website is password protected.
+Use the following credentials to access it:

+- **Username**: TA16
+- **Password**: comunity16

+## Deployment with Docker

+The application is containerized with Docker and can be deployed to AWS EC2 using the provided setup:

+1. Clone the repository to your EC2 instance
+2. Navigate to the project directory
+3. Run the deployment script: `./deploy.sh`

+This will build and start both the frontend and backend services.